abwilf/MGC_database_merge/README.md

 ```

-## Run the scripts
+## Running the scripts

 ### Alumni Relations Manager
 **FIXME**

 ### Business Team
 To manage the inventory database, you'll need to access functions in `csv_db.py`.
 The relevant functions you'll use are below.
-For a full example, scroll down or [click here](https://github.com/abwilf/MGC_database_merge#full-example)
+For a full example, scroll down or [click here](https://github.com/abwilf/MGC_database_merge#full-example).

 #### Generate Database
 ```python